What parents need to know

-While some scenes fall a little flat and the storyline is nothing new, this made-for-TV movie offers a satisfying brew of festive Halloween sets, creative costumes, and family adventure, all rolled up into one tween-safe feature.
+While some scenes fall a little flat and the storyline is nothing new, this made-for-TV movie still offers a satisfying brew.
+It's a fun combo of festive Halloween sets, creative costumes, and family adventure, all rolled up into one tween-safe feature.
 Reynolds, Hoag, and Brown are especially good in their roles as grandmother, mother, and daughter.
 This Halloween adventure is mostly pure entertainment, but the storyline does include some valuable messages.
 Compared to other tween-targeted productions, this Disney feature is downright wholesome, but parents of younger or more sensitive children should note that it includes a couple of mildly scary scenes.

 Families can talk about...

 Families can talk about how the Cromwell family grows closer together as the movie progresses, and why.